Susceptibility of the one-dimensional Ising model: is the singularity at T = 0 an essential one?

-It can be seen from the preceding that simple and apparently reasonable arguments regarding the effects of going to the thermodynamic limit are not necessarily borne out by more careful scrutiny.
-In particular, a common---though not universal---assumption employed in the transfer-matrix approach is that only one eigenvalue (or at most a few with equal modulus) need be considered in the evaluation of the partition function.
-While this should be perfectly valid over a wide range of system parameters (such as, in the present case, the temperature or number of spins), it may not be true for all allowed values.
+It can be seen from the preceding that simple and seemingly reasonable arguments about the effects of going to the thermodynamic limit are not reinforced in any obvious way by the finite chain results.
+There does not appear to be a clear reason why the apparent form of the susceptibility at low temperatures should change so dramatically in the limit as the number of spins "goes to infinity."

 \end {document}